 Pairing is a bit challenging.
 Occasionally dropped connections.

 Users can't get enough of their awesome sound quality and user-friendly functions.
 Get high marks for their no-slip fit and auto-pause when removed from the ear.
 Comfortable.
 Rarely drop the Bluetooth connection.

 They are expensive, but you get outstanding quality for the price.

-Like it or not, headphone jacks are dying, and that means that sooner or later you’re going to need a set of wireless headphones to get audio from your smartphone, tablet, or laptop.
-And while many people enjoy the classic over-the-ear style of traditional headphones, a growing number of listeners prefer earbuds, which snugly fit inside each ear with no bulk and plenty of sound.
+Like it or not, electronics companies are phasing out headphone jacks, and that means that sooner or later you’re going to want a set of wireless headphones to get audio from your smartphone, tablet, or laptop.
+While many people enjoy the classic over-the-ear style of traditional headphones, a growing number of listeners prefer earbuds, which snugly fit inside each ear with no bulk and plenty of sound.

 When it comes to wireless earbuds, there are a lot of options ranging from disposable ultra-cheap pairs to high-end models with features to help optimize audio quality.
 Finding the right pair is a matter of considering your own use case — for example, if you plan on running with them, or if you often listen in noisy environments — and picking an affordable pair that can keep up with you.